Midwifery BSc (Hons)

-From 1 August 2017 new students in England on midwifery courses will have access to the standard student support package of tuition fee loans and support for living costs, rather than getting an NHS grant.
-See more funding information.
+As of August 2017 new students in England on midwifery courses have access to the standard student support package of tuition fee loans and support for living costs, rather than getting an NHS grant.

 Every course has day-to-day costs for basic books, stationery, printing and photocopying.